erictt/computer-science-learning/laff-linear-algebra/week-10.md

         * The row space is the subspace of all vectors that can be created by taking linear combinations of the rows of a matrix.
         * List the rows that have pivots in **the row echelon form** as column vectors:
             * <img src="media/15236291496349.jpg" style="width:240px" />
-            * Notice these are the first and second row of A.
+            * Notice these are the first and third row of A.
     * The dimension of the row and column space.
         * = number of pivots
         * = 2